hushinghai/seikai/readme.md

 ### OrganizerActions ###

+   * Create the event
-   * Event Reschedule by Orangiser
+   * Event edit by who created the event
+   * organisers Details edit and add
    * Ticket registered user want update mail regarding reschedule

 ### Participant Actions ###
-   * In user login contact the Organizer

    * Book the ticket free/paid
+   * Save the Event
-   * Cancel the booked Ticket free/paid required
+   * serach the event

 ## Known Issues ##

+   * Ticket cancellation
-* Facebook login required
+   * Facebook login
-* Mail Mandrill ApI required
+   * Contact to organisers
-* Forgot Password email doesn't work
+   * Forgot Password doesn't work
    * Ticket should purchased before the start Time of the event,it won't allow after that the particular time.
-* After Payment page redirect required

 ## Postman Link ##